structurizr/dsl/docs/language-reference.md

 ### description

-`description` is used to set the description on an element.
+`description` is used to set the description on an element or view.

 ```
 description "Description"